veritywong/golden-square-phase-two/06_design_a_single_class_program/recipes/music_listening.md

 1. Describe the Problem
 Put or write the user story here.
 Add any clarifying notes you might have.

+    As a user
+    So that I can keep track of my music listening
+    I want to add tracks I've listened to and see a list of them.

 2. Design the Class Interface
 Include the initializer and public methods with all parameters and return values.